More Oppressive Budget Bullshit

 Loading

 A story in CollingwoodToday says the latest draft of the town budget puts a 4.25% increase on property taxes for 2024!
 WTF is council thinking, adding more costs to residents during a period of high inflation?
 People are already struggling with rising costs for food, electricity (the Saunderson-privatized EPCOR got a 5.23% rate hike this fall*), gas (vehicle and natural), water, clothing, mortgages, transit, lumber, vehicles, and just about everything else.
-A property tax hike this size will send our already-steep rental prices soaring even more. … click below for more ↓
+A property tax hike this size will send our already-steep rental prices soaring even more.
+This will be a huge burden to the most vulnerable residents: those working low-income jobs, … click below for more ↓

 The Subservience of Council